sammijeann/README-File-Generator/README.md

 ## Usage
 Open in an IDE (I used VS Code), open the terminal, and type 'node index.js'

-## How to Contribute
+## Contribution
-Keep credit in comments
+Keep credits in comments

-## How to Test
+## Testing
-nothing else
+I do not have a test for this currently

 ## Questions
 Feel free to reach out to me with any questions at sammijteel@gmail.com or on GitHub at https://github.com/sammijeann